 PlannedGiving.Com operates under a personnel strategy of quality over quantity.

-As each client’s needs are unique, we have a core management team of 10 subject-matter experts who can scale up to the particular requirements of our clients by utilizing over 100 content-specific experts.
+As each client’s needs are unique, we have a core management team of 10 subject-matter experts who can scale up to the particular requirements of our clients.
 We operate in a lean environment to bring the greatest value to each project and avoid carrying needless and under-utilized operational overhead.

 How many clients do you serve?